pelevesque/NTN-parser/README.md

 Any rhythm can be created to store these events, from the very simple to the hyper complex.

-NTN is the brainchild of Luc St-Louis.

 This parser implements NTN-specification v1.0

 [NTN specification](https://github.com/pelevesque/NTN-specificatioon)

 ## Example 1

-In this example, animal words are placed in time.
+Animal words placed in time.

 1) `(fly (bee ant) ((fly bee) ant) bug)`